 The Department of World Languages and Literatures offers numerous graduate and undergraduate programs.
 Undergraduates can major or minor in French, Italian, and Spanish.
-We also offer minors in German, Medical Spanish, and Linguistics, as well as a certificate in Spanish and Latino Cultures for Health Professionals for SCSU students and members of the community.
+We also offer minors in Chinese, German, Medical Spanish, and Linguistics, as well as a certificate in Spanish and Latino Cultures for Health Professionals for SCSU students and members of the community.
 Students may also choose from a wide range of courses in Chinese language and culture.

 We also offer a variety of options for students interested in teaching a world language (WLT), including initial WLT certification, a cross-endorsement program for certification in WLT, a graduate WLT certification program for students holding bachelor’s degrees, and a WLT certification program for individuals currently employed in Connecticut with a Durational Shortage Application Permit (DSAP).

 In addition, the Department houses a series of programs in Teaching English to Speakers of Other Languages (TESOL) and Bilingual Education, including a master of science degree and cross-endorsement certification.
 Graduate students may also choose to do a master of arts in Romance languages with concentrations in French, Italian, and/or Spanish.

 Whether you are majoring or minoring in a language, taking courses to fulfill the LEP requirement, or completing a graduate degree, we encourage you to take advantage of the opportunities to build linguistic and cultural proficiencies our Department provides, including: study abroad programs in France, Italy, and Spain; language clubs; Spanish language and cultures living learning community, “La casa”; and the many cultural events we sponsor throughout the year.